-While this does not mean that content can be useful in between.
-It certainly provides clear direction regarding the correct way to focus on content creation of any kind.
+This certainly provides clear direction regarding the correct way to focus on content creation of any kind.

 5. Noah Kagan – Focus on the product and then think outside the box

 At this time, the size of the community on Mint.com might seem far beyond the realistic expectations any individual has for their business.
-However, the truth is, Noah Kagan, implemented a growth hacking strategy which saw the company amass more than one million users in less than six months.
+However, the truth is, Noah Kagan, implemented a growth hacking strategy that saw the company amass more than one million users in less than six months.

 While Noah Kagan has recently outlined a very detailed account based on his experience regarding his approach to gaining so much traction, there is something even more simplistic about his strategy.